 A continuation of Modern I, designed for the intermediate-level dance major or minor.
-This course advances techniques and basic principles of modern dance. prerequisite: Dance majors; open to non-majors with departmental permission. repeat: May be repeated for credit. offered: Semesters I and II.
+This course advances techniques and basic principles of modern dance.
+PREREQUISITE: Dance majors; open to non-majors with departmental permission.
+REPEAT: May be repeated for credit.
+OFFERED: Sem.
+I, II.